Tyson Ross: Front office career

 On February 18, 2023, Ross was hired by the Los Angeles Dodgers to serve as a special assistant in the player development and player performance departments.

 International career

 Ross pitched for Team USA in 2007, including the Pan-American Games and the World Port Tournament.
 He also played for the 2004 and 2005 USA Baseball Junior National teams.

 Pitching style

 Ross has four pitches.
 His best pitch is a four-seam fastball at 90-95 mph, and he also features a two seamer (90-95), a slider (84-89), and a changeup usually reserved for left-handed hitters (87-89).
 As a strikeout pitch for right-handers, he relies heavily on his slider.

 Personal life

-Tyson's younger brother, Joe Ross, was a first round pick in 2011 and pitched for the Washington Nationals from 2015 to 2021.
-Joe currently plays for the Philadelphia Phillies.
+Tyson's younger brother, Joe Ross, is also a baseball player.
 His father Willie is a pediatrician, and his mother Jean is an emergency room nurse in Oakland.
 His sister, Frankie, played soccer at Portland State University.